schilkp/PedalCtrl/README.md

 Please don't work with mains-connected circuits unless you know what you are doing.

+## Status

+Waiting for PCB prototype to develop Firmware.

 ## Details

 Allows mains-powered devices to be quickly powered on and off using a footswitch.